yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/06. Dynamic M Query Parameters/readme.md

 ## Conclusion

-With this simple technique you can have a better control over the filter selections to incorporate into DirectQuery source queries.
-Dynamic M query parameters can be especially useful for query performance optimization.
-More details can be found in Microsoft documentation - [Dynamic M query parameters in Power BI Desktop](!https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-dynamic-m-query-parameters).
+Using [Dynamic M query parameters in Power BI](!https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-dynamic-m-query-parameters) enables model authors to pass filter or slicer values specified by report viewers directly into M queries, which are then incorporated into DirectQuery source queries.
+This approach provides precise control over how filter selections are reflected in SQL queries, ensuring queries are generated for maximum efficiency and accuracy.
+The key benefits include more efficient and responsive analytics, improved query performance - especially with large datasets or complex data scenarios - and reduced workload for both the data source and Power BI itself.
+Ultimately, this technique helps optimize report interactivity and delivers a smoother user experience by minimizing unnecessary data retrieval and processing.

 ## Power BI Template
-A sample Power BI template [Dynamic_M_Query_Parameters.pbit](./Dynamic_M_Query_Parameters.pbit) is present in the current folder.
-When opening the template, enter respective **ServerHostname** and **HTTP Path** values of your Databricks SQL Warehouse.
-The template uses **samples** catalog, therefore you don't need to prepare any additional data for this report.
+A Power BI template [Dynamic M Query Parameters.pbit](./Dynamic%20M%20Query%20Parameters.pbit) is present in this folder to demonstrate the approach of Dynamic M query parameters outlined above.
+To use the template, simply enter your Databricks SQL Warehouse's **`ServerHostname`** and **`HttpPath`** that correspond to the environment set up in the instructions above.